guilhermebkel/gbkel-notes/books/site-reliability-engineering.md

 When building a monitoring system from scratch, it's tempting to design a system based upon the mean of some quantity: the mean latency, the mean CPU usage of your nodes, or the mean fullness of your databases.
 The danger presented by the latter two cases is obvious: CPUs and databases can easily be utilized in a very imbalanced way.
 The same holds for latency.
 If you run a web service with an average latency of 100ms at 1000 requests per second, 1% of requests might easily take 5 seconds.

 The simplest way to differentiate between a low average and a very slow "tail" of requests is to collect request counts bucketed by latencies (suitable for rendering a histogram), rather than actual latencies: how many requests did I serve that took between 0ms and 10ms, between 10ms and 30ms, between 30ms and 100ms, between 100ms and 300ms, and so on?
-Distributing the histogram boundaries approximately exponetially is often an easy way to visualize the distribution of your requests.
+Distributing the histogram boundaries approximately exponentially is often an easy way to visualize the distribution of your requests.

 ### Choosing An Appropriate Resolution for Measurements

-Different aspects of a system hould be measured with different levels of granularity.
+Different aspects of a system would be measured with different levels of granularity.
 For example:

-- Observing CPU load over the time span of a minute won't reveal even quite longlived spikes that drive high tail latencies.
+- Observing CPU load over the time span of a minute won't reveal even quite long-lived spikes that drive high tail latencies.

 - On the other hand, for a web service targeting no more than 9 hours aggregate downtime per year (99.9% annual uptime), probing for a 200 (success) status more than once or twice a minute is probably unnecessarily frequent.